-The project STONEWALLSFORLIFE, funded in the framework of the LIFE Program “Climate change adaptation”, aims at demonstrating how an ancient technology, drystone walls, can be effectively used to improve the resilience of the territory to climate change.
+The project STONEWALLSFORLIFE, funded in the framework of the LIFE Programme “Climate change adaptation”, aims at demonstrating how an ancient technology, drystone walls, can be effectively used to improve the resilience of the territory to climate change.
 The project showcases the environmental, social and economic benefits of restoring abandoned drystone terraces in two delicate yet peculiar territories: Cinque Terre in Italy and the Garraf Park in Spain.

 STONEWALLSFORLIFE aims at repairing drystone walls and ensuring their long-term maintenance, to protect the territory and its inhabitants against the effects of extreme meteorological events.
 The project also includes an important social aspect: the training of skilled workers in the laying and maintenance of drystone walls, through didactical courses for migrants, unemployed people and disadvantaged categories, to ensure that this knowledge is preserved and passed on.